We that are true lovers run into strange capers.

 Elizabeth Chapa, Academy Coordinator, Administration Support

-Sara Stewart, Academy Relations Manager & Youth Backstage Coordinator
+Sara Stewart, Academy Relations Manager & Youth Backstage Coordinator, Academy Costumes

 Lucy Pearce, Academy Program Director